128technology/docs/docs/plugin_dns_app_id.md

 | Windows Update | [link 1](https://docs.microsoft.com/en-us/windows-server/administration/windows-server-update-services/deploy/2-configure-wsus#211-connection-from-the-wsus-server-to-the-internet) [link 2](https://docs.microsoft.com/en-us/windows/deployment/update/windows-update-troubleshooting#device-cannot-access-update-fWindows Updateiles) |
 | Youtube   | [link](https://www.netify.ai/resources/applications/youtube) |

 By enabling the `include-all-builtin-apps` configuration, the plugin will automatically include all the available apps.
 This allows for new apps to be automatically included as new builtin apps are added over time.
 Alternatively, you can choose specific builtin apps by name, as shown in the snippet above.
-The values you can configure are `gmail`, `google-drive`, `youube` and `windows-update`.
+The values you can configure are `gmail`, `google-drive`, `youtube` and `windows-update`.

 ### Custom Patterns